 Vestwell couldn’t be more proud to have Patty Kim serve as our Head of People.
-With a career spanning all aspects of the Human Resources field, as well as a clear set of People team leadership principles, Patty has been crucial in supporting Vestwell on our mission to close the savings gap.
+With a career spanning all aspects of the Human Resources field and a clear set of People team leadership principles, Patty has been crucial in supporting Vestwell on our mission to close the savings gap.

 We had the opportunity to sit down with Patty and ask about our mission, her thoughts on organizational structure and leadership, and why she chose to join Vestwell in the first place.